Home

 Learn more

-We wish to hear from a wide range of healthcare and allied health professionals who are currently practicing in health and do or do not have experience of AI in clinical practice.
-Participants will take part in a focus group of 7-10 individuals or an individual or paired interview, which will be held virtually using video conference software.
+We recruited healthcare and allied health professionals practicing in healthcare and with or without experience of AI in clinical practice.
+Participants took part in individual or paired interviews, mostly held online using video conference software.

 Learn more